JohnWSteill/Poker_RoR/README.md

 - Ingest two years of session logs in mixed formats.
 - Normalize into a canonical schema.
 - Derive features that matter for variance: straddle exposure, stack depth buckets, and side game flags.
+- How can Karl Browman help?
+[Karl Broman, "Data Cleaning Principles" ](https://kbroman.org/Talk_DataCleaning2023/data_cleaning.pdf)
+  - Draft a data dictionary that matches the schema above.
+  - Build a small mapping table that normalizes stake_text to numeric blinds.
+  - Import a sample of 30–50 sessions and prove the whole pipeline runs end to end.
+D

 **Aim 2 - Parameter estimation**
 - Estimate per hand win rate mu and variance sigma^2 by stake and conditions.